Alice Bodington: Early life and family

-Contributions
+Career

+The family lived at Ashwood House, a private asylum run by George Fowler Bodington, in Kingswinford.
+In 1887, Bodington, her husband and their children immigrated to Canada where she began writing.
+Initially settling in Vancouver, the family moved a year later to Hatzic where they took up farming.
 Bodington wrote about a wide variety of subjects including religion, race, marriage and evolution.
 Her articles where printed in publications such as The American Naturalist, Popular Science Monthly, The Journal of Microscopy and Natural Science, and The Westminster Review.
 Her work remains an important window into the popular scientific culture of the 19th century and the climate of British imperialism.

 Her book Studies in Evolution and Biology, received a positive review in The American Naturalist.
 Bodington was an advocate of neo-Lamarckism.
 She was an avid supporter of the dissemination of scientific literature, believing that scientific knowledge needed to be accessible to the people if it were to be of any real use to society.
 Bodington believed that many scientists lacked the ability to express their findings in a way clear and understandable to non-professionals.
 She viewed herself as a promoter of science and played a role similar to that of a modern pundit.
 In her writings for The Westminster Review, she discussed the development of the brain and argued the inferiority of Africans.
 Her single book was criticized for her comments questioning why writers on Science were meant to perform experiments.

+In 1895, Bodington's husband was appointed the medical superintendent to the Provincial Hospital for the Insane in New Westminster, British Columbia.
+Feeling isolated in her new home, Bodington suffered from depressed.

+Personal life

+Through her second marriage, Bodington was the daughter-in-law of the physician George Bodington.

+On 15 February 1897, Bodington died in New Westminster at the Provincial Hospital for the Insane, aged 56.